Logo Voyage

 Police

-[edit]Police officers in England are professional and polite, and are generally less aggressive than law enforcement agencies in other developed nations.
+Police officers in England are professional and polite, and are generally less aggressive than law enforcement agencies in other developed nations.
 However, this does not mean they are lenient.
+Police forces in England are organised according to the counties, although sometimes two or three counties share a force.
+London has two police forces: the City of London Police and the Metropolitan Police.

-Police officers are trained to be always helpful, professional and trustworthy.
+Police officers are trained to be always professional and trustworthy.
 Most police officers do not carry guns while on patrol.
 There is a special group of police officers that carry guns if needed.
 Most officers will only speak English and you will be made to speak to an interpreter over police radio or will do so at a police station if you cannot communicate in English.
 You have the legal right to remain silent during and after arrest – but police in England and Wales will warn you that "you do not have to say anything, but it may harm your defence if you do not mention when questioned something which you later rely on in court.
 Anything you do or say may be given in evidence".

 A typical English police vehicle will have battenburg markings typically yellow and blue.
 All police law enforcement vehicles are blue emergency lighting.
-A marked police vehicle with an approximately 20 cm wide yellow dot or red asterik in the front and rear is an armed response vehicle used by armed police.
+A marked police vehicle with an approximately 20 cm wide yellow dot or red asterisk in the front and rear is an armed response vehicle used by armed police.

 Stay healthy